MenagoChicken/PRACTICE-LEARN-PROJECT/how-many-words/instruction.md

 - simple version -

-Just show how namy words and letters are in the thext that somebody paste or wrote in text input.
+Just show how namy words, characters (including spaces) are in the text that somebody paste or wrote in textarea.

 - harder -